Baked Hot Dogs – Three WaysJump to Recipe

 I have a small confession to make.
-Even though I can cook a lot of pretty decent meals, my girlfriend’s absolute favorite meal that I make is hot dogs and tater tots.
+Even though I can cook a lot of pretty decent meals, one of our favorite go-to, easy weeknight dinners is baked hot dogs with tater tots.
 I actually think this meal maybe convinced Betsy to marry me because she loves it so much and we’ve now been making different versions of it for over a decade.

 I think there are two real secrets to making fantastic hot dogs at home: First, use good dogs.
 I’m sorry Oscar Meyer, but you just don’t have my heart when it comes to hot dogs (although you do when it comes to jingles!)
 I always go with either Nathan’s or Hebrew National.

 The second tip involves method.
 The best part of these dogs is that they are cooked on the stove until they are crispy, then baked for a few minutes in the bun which melts the cheese, crisps the bun, and brings the whole dog together.

 Read on and learn all about baked hot dogs including some fun variations!